easttennesseecc-star/Q-Top-Dog-IDE/QUICK_ADD_LLM_CREDENTIALS.md

 3. Add payment method (required by OpenAI)
 4. Click "Create new secret key"
 5. **Copy it** (starts with `sk-`)
-6. In Q-IDE → Auth tab → Find "OpenAI"
+6. In Top Dog → Auth tab → Find "OpenAI"
 7. Paste the key, click Save
 8. Go to Roles tab, assign to "Code Generation"
 9. ✓ Now you have GPT-4 for coding!